-In FY2020, San Mateo County continued to be one of the highest cost of living communities in our nation.
+In FY2022, San Mateo County continued to be one of the highest cost of living communities in our nation.
 Current participants and new

 Throughout the reporting period, HACSM continued to monitor the lease up statistics, voucher utilization, and the prevailing rent burden for participants to ensure that vouchers are being utilized and participants are not facing an overly burdensome cost for housing.
-Upon review of the 186 new HAP Contracts for households seeking units on the open market (not in PBV units) in FY2020, 104 households were paying 30% or less of their monthly adjusted income towards their rent, 72 households were paying between 31-40% of their monthly adjusted income towards their rent, and 10 households were paying 50% or more of their monthly adjusted income towards their rent.
 It is important to note that, as discussed in the design of this activity above, all HAP contracts that could result in a household's paying more than 50% of their monthly adjusted income toward their rent received additional supervisory review and one-on-one discussions with the household.
 This is an additional step that HACSM staff take to support the household on a case-by-case basis.
-In FY2020, HACSM denied 3 Request for Tenancy Approvals due to affordability.
+In FY2022, HACSM denied 2 Request for Tenancy Approvals due to affordability.
 Without this activity, the reality of finding a unit would be even more bleak with the current San Mateo County housing market.

-Baseline Benchmark Outcome Benchmark Achieved?
-HC #5: Increase in Resident Mobility 0 families.
-HACSM expects that 20 households will be able to move to a better unit and/or neighborhood of opportunity after implementation 54 Yes HC #5: Inc HC #5: Increase in Resident Mobility 0 families.
-HACSM expects that 20 households will be able to move to a better unit and/or neighborhood of opportunity HC #5: Increase in Resident Mobility 0 families.
-HACSM expects that 20 households will be able to move to a better unit and/or neighborhood of opportunity
+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of 0 families.
+HACSM expects that 20 households will be able to move to a better unit 145 Yes opportunity as a result of the activity (increase). and/or neighborhood of opportunity after implementation Narrative of Challenges, if not Achieved and Potential New Strategy